IgniteUI/help-topics/topics/02_Controls/igSplitter/04_igSplitter_Accessibility_Compliance.md

 The following topics provide additional information related to this topic.

-- [Accessibility Compliance](Accessibility-Compliance.html): Provides reference information about the accessibility compliance of all controls in the Ignite UI product suite.
+- [Accessibility Compliance](Accessibility-Compliance.html): Provides reference information about the accessibility compliance of all controls in the %%ProductName%% product suite.